-The Small Gesture That Reaps Big Rewards
+The Compound Effect: Small Gestures That Reap Big Rewards

 Years ago someone suggested I read it, and the message made so much sense that I continue to refer to the concept over and over again in my personal and professional life.